wordproof/wordproof-timestamp/readme.txt

 = 3.0.0 =
 *Release date: March 6st, 2022*
 * A lot of work went into making this our best release yet.
 Enjoy the new certificate and improved user experience.

+== Upgrade Notice ==
+= 3.0.0 =
+The is a major overhaul of the plugin.
+After upgrading, you need to login with your WordProof account again.
+On sites with a large number of timestamps the migration will take longer.
+This process will be done in the background.